-Join Chris Nodder for an in-depth discussion in this video Don't forget existing customers, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Don't forget existing customers, part of UX for Small Business Websites.

 - When you're designing your site,…don't forget your existing customers.…There are plenty of things you can do online…to encourage loyalty and repeat visits.…First, make it easy to place repeat orders.…I don't mean that you need to have…a shopping cart functionality.…All you have to do is make it simple for people to find…parts and accessories for the items you sell.…This can be a link from your product pages,…or a separate section on your site…depending upon how much content you expect to have there.…

 The same is true for product support.…Is there a way for people to find…manuals and other materials online?…Can they get updates to your software?…Can they contact you with questions…about your products or services?…What's interesting is that often,…people will return to the product page…in order to find this type of information.…So it really makes sense to provide links to this content…from each relevant product page.…One great way to decide what information existing customers…will need is to think about the support calls you receive.…